top of page

 Are games on Saturdays or Sundays?

-The preliminary game schedules are published in mid-March for Spring and mid-August for Fall.
+The preliminary game schedules are published in early March for Spring and mid-August for Fall.
 Games are scheduled by the leagues on both Saturdays and Sunday.
 Game schedulers do their best to schedule games around conflicts that team coaches have (coaches coach multiple BSC teams).

 Who are the coaches?